-- Occupational standards for the breast screening, clinical imaging and radiotherapy sectors have been developed.
-Additional standards related to Magnetic Resonance Imaging and Breast Assessment are expected to be available for use in the Autumn of 2006.
-These can be found on the Skills for Health website at www.skillsforhealth.org - The Health Professions Council (HPC) has been launched and has published its policies in regard to Continuing Professional Development and Return to Practice - The early implementer sites that will support the NHS modernisation programme have reported and the results are being rolled out throughout the service.
-For example, Agenda for Change; Leadership; and new practice roles - The professional body has published a number of policy statements and practice guidance documents in relation to specific issues within the EPD strategy - Consequently, the SCoR believes that thinking is now advanced sufficiently to issue further authoritative guidance to the profession on the matter of career progression.
+- Occupational standards for the breast screening, clinical imaging and radiotherapy sectors have been developed - The Health Professions Council (HPC) has been launched - Early implementer sites that will support the NHS modernisation programme have been established.
+For example, Agenda for Change; Leadership; and testing of new practice roles by the Changing Workforce Programme - The professional body has published a number of policy statements and practice guidance documents in relation to specific issues within the EPD strategy

+Consequently, the SCoR believes that thinking is now advanced sufficiently to issue further authoritative guidance to the profession on the matter of career progression.